 How can MAS help?

-A MAS Advisor will come out to see you and assign an appropriate manufacturing consultant who can work with you to get your business ready for BS EN 1090-1.
-And if you’re an SME, we can also provide match funding of up to £1000 to help you pay for it.
+A MAS Advisor will come out to see you and discuss how we can work with you to get your business ready for BS EN 1090-1.
+And if you’re an SME, we can also provide match funding of up to £1000 towards your project.

 With little time to spare it is important you act as soon as possible to address CE marking.
 Get in touch now, call 0845 658 9600 or email email@example.com